-We carry out more numerical experiments based on the determined Hamiltonian.
-First, we check the total number of infection populations with the communities setting \ref{fig:unit-locations}.
-As shown in figure~(\ref{fig:5-5-simulation-check}).
-We find the total number of the infected population is $9.58 (20)$ on the fourth day, which is consistent with the requirement of the BRN of Omicron.
-In the figure, we also use the fourth-order Runge-Kutta method to carry out the Hamiltonian simulation.
-The fourth-order Runge-Kutta method has less systematic error than the quantum simulator.
-We see that the evaluated survival probabilities from the quantum simulator are consistent with those of the fourth-order Runge-Kutta method within the error of statistics.
-The details of the Runge-Kutta method are shown in Appendix~\ref{app:Numerical-results-using-exact-diagonalization-method}.
+In figure~\ref{fig:5-5-simulation-check}, we check the total number of infected populations with the Hamiltonian determined above.
+We find the total number of the infected population is $9.58 (20)$ on the fourth day, which is consistent with the requirement of $R_0$ of Omicron.
+We also use the fourth-order Runge-Kutta method to carry out the Hamiltonian simulation, as shown in the figure.
+The fourth-order Runge-Kutta method has less systematic error than the quantum simulator but can only simulate small networks.
+We see that the results of the infected population from quantum simulators are consistent with those of the fourth-order Runge-Kutta method within the error of statistics.
+More details of the Runge-Kutta method are shown in the Supplementary Materials~\cite{supp}.